-Wisconsin man admitted kidnapping teen, killing parents, police say
+Wisconsin kidnapper targeted teen after seeing her get on school bus: prosecutor

 BARRON, Wis.
-(Reuters) - The Wisconsin man accused of kidnapping a 13-year-old girl, after killing her parents, and holding her hostage for months, sometimes under his bed, told police he had picked his victim at random, prosecutors said on Monday.
+(Reuters) - The Wisconsin man accused of kidnapping a 13-year-old girl after murdering her parents and holding her hostage for months, sometimes under his bed, told police he picked his victim after seeing her get on a school bus, prosecutors said on Monday.

-Wisconsin authorities said Jake Patterson, 21, had confessed to killing Jayme Closs’ father with a shotgun while the teen and her mother hid in a bathtub, and then killing the mother after forcing her to help duct-tape her daughter’s mouth shut.
+Wisconsin authorities said Jake Patterson, 21, had confessed to killing Jayme Closs’ father with a shotgun while the teen and her mother hid in a bathtub, then killing the mother after forcing her to help duct-tape her daughter’s mouth shut.

-The October discovery of the parents’ bodies in rural Barron, Wisconsin, with the door blasted open and their daughter gone, sparked a search by hundreds of police officers and thousands of volunteers that ended Thursday when Closs escaped after 88 days and sought help from a woman walking her dog.
+The October discovery of the parents’ bodies in the family home in rural Barron, Wisconsin, with the door blasted open and their daughter gone, sparked a search by hundreds of police officers and thousands of volunteers that ended Thursday when Closs escaped after 88 days and sought help from a woman walking her dog.

+At a brief hearing in Barron County Circuit Court on Monday, Patterson appeared via live video from jail, wearing an orange jumpsuit and glasses and offering brief yes-or-no answers to questions from the judge.

-Patterson is due in Barron County Circuit Court on Monday to face two counts of first-degree murder for the killings of James and Denise Closs, as well as one count of kidnapping and one count of burglary.
+Patterson will be held on $5 million bail and is scheduled to appear in court again on Feb.
+6. He faces first-degree murder charges for the killings of James and Denise Closs, as well as kidnapping and burglary counts.

-The suspect told police that when he spotted the teen outside her home while driving to a short-lived job at a local cheese factory, “he knew that was the girl he was going to take,” according to a criminal complaint.

 Closs’ public defenders, Charles Glynn and Richard Jones, told reporters on Sunday they understood the emotions surrounding the case but would rely on the judicial system to treat Patterson fairly.

+Patterson told police that when he spotted the teen outside her home getting on the school bus while he was driving to a short-lived job at a local cheese factory, “he knew that was the girl he was going to take,” according to a criminal complaint.

-Patterson prepared for the abduction by buying a ski mask, shaving his head so as not to leave any hair evidence, and replacing his license plates with stolen ones.
+He prepared for the abduction by buying a ski mask, shaving his head so as not to leave any hair evidence and replacing his license plates with stolen ones.
 Twice he drove to the house but was scared off after seeing lights on and people there.

 On Oct.
-15, Jayme Closs told police she was awakened when the family dog began barking, and got her parents up as a car entered their driveway.
+15, Jayme Closs told police she was awakened when the family dog began barking and got her parents up as a car entered their driveway.

-Dressed in black, Patterson shot James Closs through the front door, while Jayme and her mother, Denise Closs, barricaded themselves in a bathroom, according to both Patterson’s and Jayme Closs’ accounts.
+Dressed in black, Patterson shot James Closs through the front door while Jayme and her mother, Denise Closs, barricaded themselves in a bathroom, according to both Patterson’s and Jayme Closs’ accounts.

 After kicking down the door, Patterson ordered Denise Closs to tape up her daughter, then shot her dead and dragged Jayme into the trunk of his car, he told police.